olex2148/PGS-pipeline/README.md

 This repository contains a scalable and reproducible pipeline for harmonising GWAS summary statistics and estimating key parameters of genetic architecture using LDpred2-auto.
 The pipeline was developed for the study:

-Hansen et al. Characterising the genetic architecture of thousands of complex traits from public GWAS summary statistics (under review).
+Hansen et al. Characterising the genetic architecture of thousands of complex traits from public GWAS summary statistics.

 Overview